 41. Cutting lawns

-Not many people enjoy cutting their grass, especially during hot summer weather.
-You can start off offering your services to couple in a neighborhood, or you can secure a contract with the neighborhood association.
-Also, reach out to businesses with green space, they need their lawns maintained too.
+You can start by offering your services to people staying in premium neighborhoods, or you can secure a contract with the neighborhood association.

 42. Home cleaning

 You will want to offer these services to busy people like corporate executives, business owners, and even stay-at-home moms.
-Cleaning takes more time than people expect, and they would rather someone else does the job while they focus on other things.

 43. Housesitting

-This is a service you will want to market to wealthy people who have a lot of homes, and busy professionals and entrepreneurs who do a lot of traveling.
+This is a service you will want to market to wealthy people who have a lot of homes and busy professionals and entrepreneurs who do a lot of traveling.
 They will pay you to check on their homes and make sure nothing happens to them while they are away.

-People love their pets and there are an array of services you can offer them to ensure their pets are properly taken care of.
-You can be a pet sitter, dog walker, or pet groomer.
-You could even combine all these services so that you have multiple streams of income.
+Owners love their pets, and there are an array of services you can offer them to ensure their pets are properly taken care of.

 45. Interior decorating

-Related Article: 8 attributes of business superstars
+Related Article: 8 attributes of business superstars »

 46. Mortgage/debt-reduction service

-If you can reduce homeowners’ mortgages, or help them eliminate debt, you will find a huge demand of customers.
 Once expenses become too overwhelming, people are always looking for the best way to get their head above being in debt.

 47. Moving furniture

-Most people enjoy moving to a new home or office, but they hate the moving process.
+Most people enjoy moving to a new home or office but hate the moving process.
 You can eliminate their frustrations by offering your moving services.
-Once your business starts to grow, you can expand and get several trucks and vans to meet your demand.

 48. Hairstylist

-If you know how to cut and style hair, you can become hair stylist.
-Market your services through videos placed on YouTube.
-If your plan on working in a shop until you build your clientele, then you will need to get your cosmetology license.
+Market your services through YouTube videos.
+If you plan on working in a shop until you build your clientele, you will need to get your cosmetology license.

 49. Patient advocate